-With that in mind, all the OTHER characters & situations not mentioned or referenced above are © 2011 RabbitHorseRunning Studios.
+With that in mind, all the other characters & situations not mentioned or referenced above are my own creations & fault.
 Be patient - this is all set up for an ongoing series!

 Josette sat fidgeting in the back corner of the cafe — a small hole-in-the-wall at the back of an alley.
 Nothing unusual for New Orleans, but on stage, oh, on stage…